lindegroup/autopkgr/README.md

 - __Temporarily broken recipes__
     Because software manufacturers frequently change their feeds, recipes that used to work sometimes stop working.
 Wait a day or so, then update your repos and try running the recipe again.
 Also see the troubleshooting steps [here](https://github.com/autopkg/autopkg/wiki/FAQ#this-recipe-used-to-work-but-now-it-doesnt-what-should-i-try).

+- __AutoPkg is already running__
+    If you get an error that says "A scheduled AutoPkg run may be running in the background," try running this command in the Terminal:

+    ```
+    ps ax | grep python | grep autopkg
+    ```

+    This should reveal the process information for active AutoPkg runs.
+If it's appropriate to do so, you can then terminate the process(es) by using `kill` or `killall`.

 #### Step 2: Is it really AutoPkgr?

 If you've eliminated the simple errors above, but AutoPkgr still doesn't do what you expect, the next step is to run your recipes directly using `autopkg` in Terminal.
 The following command has been helpful for us when troubleshooting.
 (Triple-click to select the entire line for copying.)